heruujoko/github-review-mcp/README.md

 ✅ **Scalable**: Deployed on fly.io with auto-scaling
 ✅ **Cost-effective**: Pay only for MCP hosting, AI costs via n8n's LLM

----

-## 🐳 Docker (Local Development)
+## Docker Deployment

-A Dockerfile for local testing is included.
+A Dockerfile is included for containerized deployments.

 ```bash
 # Build